ethereum/consensus-specs/specs/phase0/validator.md

 Up to `MAX_VOLUNTARY_EXITS`, [`VoluntaryExit`](./beacon-chain.md#voluntaryexit) objects can be included in the `block`.
 The exits must satisfy the verification conditions found in [exits processing](./beacon-chain.md#voluntary-exits).

+*Note*: If a slashing for a validator is included in the same block as a voluntary exit, the voluntary exit will fail and cause the block to be invalid due to the slashing being processed first.
+Implementers must take heed of this operation interaction when packing blocks.

 #### Packaging into a `SignedBeaconBlock`